Lupins | Peaceful British Restaurant in London Bridge

 …is the kind that ruthlessly steals the best bits from other nations’ own cuisine.

-For dessert, things revert back to traditionalism with a little rhubarb with ginger, or plates of Neal’s Yard cheeses.
+For dessert, things revert back to traditionalism with the likes of fresh figs and yoghurt, or a plate of Neal’s Yard cheeses.

 It’s as British as apple pie.

-NOTE: Lupins is now open, and you can check out the website, and the menu right HERE.
+NOTE: Lupins is open for lunch and dinner, Mon-Sat.
+You can check out the website, and make a booking, right HERE.

 Lupins | 66 Union Street, SE1 1TD